alae-touba/social-network/README.md

 # About

-This is a _question-and-answer_ social network website where users can:
+This is a _question-and-answer_ social network website where users are able to:

 -   Create and follow different topics
 -   Ask questions in these topics